We Know What You Want: An Advertising Strategy Recommender System for Online Advertising: Experiments

 \section{Experiments}

-In this section, we first evaluate our current prototype system through online evaluation, then we design a simulation environment for experiments and conduct detailed evaluations of modeling in section~\ref{question_modeling} and algorithm design in section~\ref{algorithm_design}.
-We summarize our experimental results as follows: (1) The online evaluation indicates the effectiveness of introducing a recommender system toward advertisers, which not only increases the revenue of the ad platform but also optimizes the advertiser's advertising performance.
-(2) We verify the effectiveness of the neural network in the task of advertiser adoption rate optimization, which requires the agent to accurately predict the advertiser demand.
-(3) We verify that Dropout can better weigh the pros and cons between exploiting existing demand information and exploring the potential demands of advertisers through comparison experiments.
-(4) We verify the generalization ability of the bandit model through an ablation study.
+In this section, we first evaluate our prototype recommender system through online evaluations, and then build a simulation environment to conduct extensive simulated evaluations of the proposed advertising strategy recommendation methods.
+We summarize our experimental results as follows: (1) The online evaluations demonstrate the potential benefits of introducing advertising strategy recommendation toward advertisers.
+The recommender system not only optimizes the advertiser's advertising performance but also increases the revenue of the platform.
+(2) The designed neural network is effective in the advertiser adoption rate optimization, which depends on the accurate prediction of advertiser preferences.
+(3) The Dropout trick can efficiently weigh the pros and cons between exploiting the existing preference information and exploring the potential preferences of advertisers.
+(4) We verify the generalization ability of the bandit algorithm through ablation studies.